What JetBrains AI Does

 Junie, the autonomous coding agent that shares the AI subscription, represents JetBrains' answer to Cursor's Composer and GitHub Copilot's agent mode.
 It operates more autonomously than the interactive chat, handling multi-step tasks like refactoring across files, running tests, and iterating on failures.
 For short tasks that would take a human 30-40 minutes, Junie can complete them in 3-5 minutes of agent time.
 However, Junie's credit consumption has been a significant source of community frustration — autonomous agent workflows burn through monthly quotas far faster than interactive chat, and many developers have found their credits depleted after minimal usage.

 The credit system is JetBrains AI's most controversial aspect.
 After a major revamp in August 2025, the pricing moved to a quota-based model with AI Credits that map to cloud usage.
-AI Pro at $8/month and AI Ultimate at $30/month both include monthly credits, with optional top-ups at roughly $1 per credit that carry over for 12 months.
+JetBrains currently lists AI Pro at $8.33/month on personal annual billing or $10 month-to-month, while AI Ultimate starts around $30/month on personal annual billing and rises substantially for monthly or commercial billing.
+Both tiers include monthly AI Credits, with optional top-ups that carry over for 12 months.
 While JetBrains positioned this as simpler and more transparent, many developers find it adds cognitive overhead — you are constantly aware of your remaining budget rather than just coding freely.
-GitHub Copilot's flat $10/month with generous usage feels considerably simpler, and at three times the price, AI Ultimate needs to deliver a clearly superior experience to justify the premium.
+GitHub Copilot's flat $10/month with generous usage feels considerably simpler, so AI Ultimate needs to deliver a clearly superior JetBrains-native experience to justify the premium.